puupee/puupee-api-go/docs/MessageTemplateApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetMessageTemplateListRequest struct via the builder pattern

 ### Return type